afigegoznaet/YAC_Commander/README.md

 This is already my primary file manager in Linux/Xorg.
 At the moment it performs all the basic file manager operations, like copy/move/delete/open.
 Things to add:
+* directory refresh on change
+* progress dialog actions
+* Tab persistence
+* Some sort of Directory action if a drive is removed(maybe just notification)
+* Context menu

 * View file
-* Edit destination on file&dir move/copy
 * Command line
 * selection filters
-* directory refresh on change
 * chown / chmod
 * soft/hard linking
 * more informative progress dialog
-* progress dialog actions
-* Tab persistence
-* Some sort of Directory action if a drive is removed(maybe just notification)
 * Search capability
+* Plugins support
 * TBU

 Implemented sutff: